FINANCIAL AID RATE83%

 The list of schools below have been selected by researching which schools offer similar programs to The University of Texas at San Antonio.

-- Texas State University in San Marcos, TX (46 miles away)
+- Texas State University in Nacogdoches, TX (46 miles away)

-- The University of Texas at Austin in Austin, TX (72 miles away)
+- The University of Texas at Austin in Arlington, TX (72 miles away)

-- University of Houston - Victoria in Victoria, TX (112 miles away)
+- University of Houston - Victoria in Houston, TX (112 miles away)

 - Texas A&M International University in Laredo, TX (148 miles away)

-- Texas A&M University - Kingsville in Kingsville, TX (149 miles away)
+- Texas A&M University - Kingsville in Texarkana, TX (149 miles away)